 File A Complaint

-Practice Areas / Board of Architecture / File A Complaint
+Practice Areas / Board of Architecture and Interior Design / File A Complaint

 Chapters 455 and 481, Florida Statutes, govern complaints involving licensed and unlicensed architects and interior designers.
 Complaints can be filed anonymously; however, the Board of Architecture and Interior Design (BOAID) encourages the public to include a name and phone number for the complainant in case additional information is needed.
 This also enables the complainant to follow the process because notice of each stage of the proceeding is provided to those complainants who provide contact information.